Noxsios/config-composer/README.md

 - [ ] Persistency?
 - [ ] Create a more in depth sample
 - [ ] Implement more code splitting / better bundling
+- [ ] Flip back between raw MB and rendered?
+- [ ] Edit YAML / metadata in browser? + resave
+- [ ] Pick up where you left off choice modal
+  - [ ] store in indexeddb -future proofs against saving more files